dimikot/ent-framework/gitbook/advanced/database-schema-migrations.md

 ## Transactions, CREATE INDEX CONCURRENTLY

-Every migration version file is executed in separate transactions, but sometimes you'll want to make an exception.
+Every migration version file is executed in a separate transaction, but sometimes you'll want to make an exception.

 E.g. it is highly discouraged to create indexes in transactions using the plain `CREATE INDEX` query, especially when the table is large.
 The query acquires a write lock on the table, so no data can be written to it until the index creation finishes, which may take many minutes.